I moved into a property under a fake lease -- what should I do?

 Step 2: File a police report

 Save every piece of evidence you have: your lease agreement, all payment receipts, text messages, emails, the original listing, and any other communications with the scammer.
-This documentation is essential for both law enforcement and any legal proceedings.
+This documentation is essential for law enforcement investigations.

 Related articles